 - Third party testing (companies that stand behind their products don’t have anything to hide).

-- Products with less than 0.3% THC (the standard to be considered an industrial hemp product, making them legal in all 50 states).
+- Products with less than 0.3% THC (the standard to be considered an industrial hemp product).

 - Naturally-derived products sourced in the U.S. (hemp is a heavily regulated commodity in the U.S. so domestically-sourced products will be Farm Bill Compliant and of higher quality).